-In mixed assembly placements, Printed Circuit Boards or PCBs have both Surface Mount Devices or SMDs and Pin-Through-Hole or PTH components mounted on them.
+In mixed assembly placements, Printed Circuit Boards (PCBs) have both Surface Mount Devices (SMDs) and Pin-Through-Hole (PTH) components mounted on them.
 While placement of SMDs is directly on the solder pads on one or both sides, mounting PTH components is possible only through the top side of the PCB.
 Soldering SMDs on the top side of the PCB requires using the reflow method, while soldering components on the bottom side of the PCB requires using a wave soldering process.

 As a circuit assembly using mixed components requires placing both SMDs and PTH components, special handling is necessary for the PCB for preparing it for the different soldering techniques.

 It is possible to solder SMDs using reflow soldering technology as well as wave soldering technology, depending on their mounting on the top side or the bottom side of the PCB.

 The reflow process requires using a stencil to apply solder paste on the pads of the PCB.
 The pick-and-place machine then places SMDs on the solder paste.
 The PCB with its components then passes through a preheating zone into the reflow zone.
 Here, the heat melts solder and anchors the leads of the SMDs to the PCB pads.

 Once the reflow process has finished soldering SMD components on the top side of the PCB, the operator must turn the board over for placing additional SMD components on its underside.
 A glue dispenser then places dots of glue at the center of the components’ position.
 The pick-and-place machine then places SMDs on the glue dots.
 The board goes into an oven for curing the glue.

 After the glue cures, the operator turns the board over again, and passes it through a wave soldering machine.
 Here a jet of molten solder solders the glued SMD components from below.